erwinluis/splitable_doc/README.md

 With `checkout with split(able)`, your customers can split the cost of a total amount with their friends.
 It integrates directly with your checkout page.

-Watch a video of how split(able) works from a checkout page: http://vimeo.com/37293414
+Watch a video of how split(able) works with a shopping cart: http://vimeo.com/37293414

 ### How it works